310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 {% endbubble %}

 {% bubble Tetora glare %}
-Either way, you’re always *so* naive!
+Either way, you’re always *so* naïve!

 You need to wake up already!
 You should at least know the difference between reality and fantasy!